CG5601/CG5601.github.io/README.md

 I have many interests and things im passionate about both academically and personally.
 My main interests include:

-**Technology** I enjoy learning about upcoming tech and the ways I could possibly utilize them for my own life as well as to educate myself for the tech career I plan to get myself into I really enjoy the _problem-solving_ aspect of the tech scene.
+**Technology**: I enjoy learning about upcoming tech and the ways I could possibly utilize them for my own life as well as to educate myself for the tech career I plan to get myself into I really enjoy the _problem-solving_ aspect of the tech scene.
 I really enjoy keeping up with the computer scene and upgrading and collecting computer parts.
 Its a hobby my wallet does not enjoy, but I do."

-**Basketball** My favorite sport is basketball, I have watched and played it for as long as I could remember.
+**Basketball**: My favorite sport is basketball, I have watched and played it for as long as I could remember.
 My favorite team is the _Brooklyn Nets_

-**Manga** I really enjoy reading and collecting manga.
+**Manga**: I really enjoy reading and collecting manga.
 I grew up reading comics, but they have gotten a bit stale and repetitive.
 Manga always has new stories to tell, and can be a bit more adult.
 My favorite two are _Berserk_ and _Monster_

-**Gaming** Im a big gamer when I have the time.
+**Gaming**: Im a big gamer when I have the time.
 I really enjoy playing _Roleplaying Games_.
 I really like the aspect of creating your own character and coming up with fun synergies to make your character powerful and break the game.
 The two games I have recently really enjoyed _Baldurs Gate 3_ and _Path of Exile 2_

 ## Websites I Recommend